sharetribe/flex-docs/src/docs/howto-users-and-authentication/enable-open-id-connect-login/index.md

 differences to the Open ID Connect spec that render it not fully compliant.

-One feature that our Flex developers have discovered is that the
+One feature that our Sharetribe developers have discovered is that the
 <i>email_verified</i> claim is returned as string from Apple, whereas
 the
 <a href="https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims">Open
 ID Connect spec</a> determines that it needs to be boolean.
-This means that simply integrating Apple Sign-in as an Open ID Connect IdP in Flex is not possible.
+This means that simply integrating Apple Sign-in as an Open ID Connect IdP in Sharetribe is not possible.
 Instead, you will need to use the
 <a href="/docs/how-to/setup-open-id-connect-proxy/">OIDC proxy</a>
 approach to integrate Apple Sign-in into your marketplace.